James R. Wilkins Sr.: Moving a college to Winchester

 In 1955, Wilkins, now president of the local Chamber of Commerce, spearheaded efforts to bring a college to Winchester.
 His task force identified Shenandoah College and Conservatory of Music, a struggling institution in Dayton, Virginia.
 On February 6th, 1958 ground was broken for the first two buildings on the Winchester campus and in September of 1960 the first classes began.

 For the next 22 years, Wilkins played a pivotal role in Shenandoah's development, and often paying the bills to ensure Shenandoah's financial stability.
 In 1982, while accepting an award at Ferrum College, Wilkins met Dr. James A. Davis and convinced him to take on the role as president of Shenandoah College.
 Under Davis's leadership, the school prospered, and Wilkins was able to step back from daily involvement.

-Now the college is a university with over 4,300 students.
-With undergraduate, graduate, and doctoral degrees.
-The university is known for its strong programs in the health sciences, with 60% of students majoring in health professions such as pharmacy, physical therapy, and physician assistant studies.
-Additionally, Shenandoah has a robust athletics program with 22 Division III teams and a renowned conservatory that produces graduates who go on to work on Broadway and perform throughout the world.
+The college is now a university with over 4,300 students offering undergraduate, graduate, and doctoral degrees.
+The university is known for its programs in the health sciences, with 60% of students majoring in health professions such as pharmacy, physical therapy, and physician assistant studies.
+Additionally, Shenandoah has an athletics program with 22 Division III teams and a conservatory that produces graduates who go on to work on Broadway and perform throughout the world.